-Characteristics:This tiny creature, approximately the size of a large cat, might just be the Arctic’s friendliest animal.
-So don’t be surprised if one of them comes to your feet to say hello!
+Characteristics:This tiny creature, about the size of a large cat, might just be the Arctic’s friendliest animal.
+Don’t be surprised if one of them comes to your feet to say hello!

 The Arctic Fox boasts many unique adaptations and is famous for its multi-layered fluffy fur.
 The white coat protects the body from freezing colds and serves as camouflage.

 If it’s too cold, the Arctic Fox’s beautiful long tail wraps around its body and serves as an additional winter coat.
 In the case of blizzards, it digs into the snow to stay warm and safe.

-To live in the Arctic your whole life is not an easy challenge, but this plucky little fox seems to enjoy it!
+Living in the Arctic your whole life is not an easy challenge, but this plucky little fox seems to enjoy it!
 Arctic foxes have even been spotted on sea ice, not far away from the North Pole.